Adewumi25-tech/Email-Marketting/README.md

 * Filter

 ## DATA PREPARATION
-The performing the analysis, the dataset was processed to handle missing values, clean outliers,and ensure consistency.
+While performing the analysis, the dataset was processed to handle missing values, clean outliers, and ensure consistency.
 Data transformation and DAX function were applied to create relevant features for analysis.

 ![Email Preparation](https://github.com/Adewumi25-tech/Email-Marketting/assets/72547309/9ab514d2-2c79-46d8-82a5-a9e36834bdd8)